ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The path segment SEG1 is the name of a web link target attribute.

-  Names of target attributes used in Link Format {{RFC6690}} are expected to be coordinated through the "Target Attributes" registry defined in {{RFC9423}}.
+  Names of target attributes used in Link Format {{RFC6690}} are expected to be coordinated through the "Target Attributes" registry {{IANA.Target.Attributes}}.

 * The path segment SEG2 is the value of the target attribute.

-The application-extension identifier "cri" defined in {{Section 3.4 of I-D.ietf-cbor-edn-literals}} is used to notate a CBOR Extended Diagnostic Notation (EDN) literal for a CRI or CRI reference.
+The application-extension identifier "cri" defined in {{Section 3.6 of I-D.ietf-cbor-edn-literals}} is used to notate a Concise Diagnostic Notation (CDN) literal for a CRI or CRI reference.
 This format is not expected to be sent over the network.

 Packed CBOR {{I-D.ietf-cbor-packed}} is also used, thus reducing representation size.
 Examples in this document especially refer to the values from the two shared item tables in {{sec-packed-cbor-tables}}.